Ukhu/tuneshift/README.md

-# spotify-2-applemusic
+# spotify-2-deezer
-A simple web application that converts spotify music playlists to apple music playlists and vice versa
+A simple web application that converts a Spotify playlist to it's Deezer version and vice versa